 We currently have around 80 graduate students.
 All students on our PhD programmes are registered at the University of Cambridge and are members of a Cambridge College, and this allows the students to take an active part in the University's academic and social life.

-The Institute has around 40 Faculty members, each leading a specific area of research as well as collaborating across one or more of our five main research themes: Human Genetics; Cancer, Ageing and Somatic Mutation; Infection Genomics; Malaria; and Cellular Genetics.
+The Institute has around 35 Faculty members, each leading a specific area of research as well as collaborating across one or more of our four main research themes: Cancer, Ageing and Somatic Mutation; Cellular Genetics; Human Genetics; and Parasites and Microbes.

 Graduate students at the Institute play an integral role in these research programmes and are often lead authors on many of the resulting publications.
 The vast majority of our students have already started to develop an excellent publication record by the time they leave the Institute, and this puts them in an advantageous position to go on and lead highly successful future careers.

 The research facilities and resources available are exceptional, even at a global level, and therefore provide graduate students with unprecedented opportunities to develop their skills.
 These include state-of-the-art facilities for high throughput sequencing and genotyping, informatics and IT, microarray analysis, FACS, microscopy and CL2/3 containment.

 As part of our PhD programmes we have a well established and comprehensive training programme, which provides a strong grounding in transferable and general research skills.
 Our students are encouraged to present their work at national and international scientific meetings, as well as to the Institute.
 We can also help to develop important links for students through our major roles in many national and international collaborations and consortia across all of our research areas.